tweag/nickel/RATIONALE.md

 stuck in an infinite loop for no reward ?
 On the other hand, one can write programs with huge running time and complexity even in a language which is not Turing-complete \[1\].
-Also, while configuration-specific code almost never requires recursion, this is not the case of library code.
+Also, while configuration-specific code almost never requires recursion, this is not the case with library code.
 Allowing recursion makes it possible for programmers to implement new generic functionalities \[2\].